GLOBAL MARKETS-Stocks gain ahead of Powell testimony, dollar zigs

 Gold futures rose $2.50 an ounce to settle at $1,332.80.

-Reporting by Herbert Lash; Additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and Leslie Adler
+Reporting by Herbert Lash, additional reporting by Sruthi Shankar in Bengaluru; Editing by Nick Zieminski